-The formulas from HiPP and Holle are produced with the purpose to create a natural and organic product that is as close to breastmilk as possible.
+The formulas from HiPP and Holle are produced with the purpose of creating a natural and organic product that is as close to breast milk as possible.
 It is made with ingredients that can provide a similar composition of carbohydrates, fats, proteins, vitamins, and minerals.
 Roughly 50% of the calories that can be found in both breastmilk and formula come from fat.
 This fat functions as an energy source and also helps with the absorption of vitamins and minerals.

 Infant formulas typically incorporate a blend of vegetable oils as their primary source of fatty acids.
 Palm, sunflower, safflower, and rapeseed oil are the most common vegetable oils used in baby formula, although coconut and soy oil are also used.
-The fatty acids in breastmilk are determined by the diet of the mother.
-Babies are naturally able to digest a wide range of fatty acids and can even tolerate a slight change of the types of fatty acids from day-to-day.
+The fatty acids in breast milk are determined by the diet of the mother.
+Babies are naturally able to digest a wide range of fatty acids and can even tolerate a slight change in the types of fatty acids from day to day.
 The most prevalent fatty acids in breast milk include oleic acid, palmitic acid, linoleic acid, and stearic acid.

 Why do so many formulas contain palm oil?

 Palm oil is a good source of palmitic acid, which accounts for approximately a quarter of the fatty acid content of breast milk.
-Palm oil is also an excellent source of vitamin A and vitamin E. This is the reason why pam oil is used in so many formulas.
-Manufacturers around the entire world include palm oil as a main ingredient in their baby formula.
+Palm oil is also an excellent source of vitamin A and vitamin E. This is the reason why palm oil is used in so many formulas.
+Manufacturers around the entire world include palm oil as the main ingredient in their baby formula.